 For patients struggling with the inconveniences and discomfort of traditional dentures, Dr. Colin Morton offers a state-of-the-art alternative.
 Dental implants have revolutionized the way in which dentures can replace missing teeth.
 Implant dentures can restore your teeth with natural-looking results that improve the functionality of your mouth as well as the beauty of your smile.

 To learn more about implant dentures, we encourage you to read through the expansive information provided below.
-If you have any questions, or if you would like to schedule a consultation with our skilled cosmetic dentist, please feel free to contact our practice online or by telephone today.
+If you have any questions, or if you would like to schedule a consultation with our skilled dentist, please feel free to contact our practice online or by telephone today.